MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/uefi-csp.md

 ms.prod: w10
 ms.technology: windows
 author: MariciaAlforque
-ms.date: 08/28/2018
+ms.date: 10/02/2018
 ---

 # UEFI CSP

 The UEFI configuration service provider (CSP) interfaces to UEFI's Device Firmware Configuration Interface (DFCI) to make BIOS configuration changes.
-This CSP was added in Windows 10, next major version.
+This CSP was added in Windows 10, version 1809.

 > [!Note]
-> The UEFI CSP version published in Windows 10, version 1803 was replaced with this one from next major version.
+> The UEFI CSP version published in Windows 10, version 1803 is replaced with this one (version 1809).

 The following diagram shows the UEFI CSP in tree format.